Addressing Misleading and Purposefully Manipulated Health-Related Information

-Health-related misinformation and disinformation represent significant and growing threats to public health.
-Misinformationthat is, false, misleading, or inaccurate information— often promotes narratives that can hinder effective preparedness for and responses to public health-related events and erode public trust in health authorities.
-This can create a vicious cycle through which low trust generates greater susceptibility to misleading information that, in turn, leads to less trust and more misinformation.
+Health-related rumors and intentionally manipulated information represent significant and growing threats to public health.
+Information that is false, misleading, or purposefully inaccurate can promote narratives that hinder effective preparedness for and responses to public health-related events and erode public trust in health authorities.
+This can create a vicious cycle through which low trust generates greater susceptibility to misleading rumors that, in turn, lead to less trust and more inaccurate content.

-New research efforts and innovations are needed to anticipate and proactively address misinformation and disinformation around health topics, establish practical solutions, build trust, and ultimately advance the science of risk communication and infodemiology.
+New research efforts and innovations are needed to anticipate and proactively address rumors and misleading content around health topics, establish practical solutions, build trust, and ultimately advance the science of risk communication and infodemiology.

-The Johns Hopkins Center for Health Security works to address health-related misinformation and disinformation by conducting research, identifying best practices, educating public health practitioners and policymakers, and furthering policy solutions to the problem.
+The Johns Hopkins Center for Health Security helps to improve trust and facilitate effective responses to misleading rumors by conducting research, identifying best practices, educating public health practitioners and policymakers, and furthering policy solutions to the problem.

 Project Team